-Arsenal face acid test of Arteta revolution at Anfield
+Arsenal Face Acid Test Of Arteta Revolution At Anfield

 That includes scoring against Arsenal in each of their previous three league trips, but Tierney is facing Liverpool away for the first time and has added more steel to the left side of the Gunners’ defence.

-The Scotland international is perfectly suited to his role as the left center-back of Arteta’s three-man defence, where he can also push into a more advanced role when in possession like he did for Celtic prior to his £25 million ($32 million) move to the Premier League.
+The Scotland international is perfectly suited to his role as the left centre-back of Arteta’s three-man defence, where he can also push into a more advanced role when in possession, like he did for Celtic prior to his £25 million ($32 million) move to the Premier League.

 Comments